harvard-dce/mh-opsworks/README.md

-A dummy self-signed SSL cert is deployed by default to the engage node and linked into the nginx proxy by the `mh-opsworks-recipes::configure-engage-nginx-proxy` recipe.
+A dummy self-signed SSL cert is deployed by default to the engage node and linked into the nginx proxy by the `oc-opsworks-recipes::configure-engage-nginx-proxy` recipe.
 The ssl certs are configured in your cluster configuration: